sahacoin/sahacoin/doc/build-unix.md

 Note:
 Enabling wallet support requires either compiling against a Berkeley DB newer than 6.2 (package `db`) using `--with-incompatible-bdb`, or building and depending on a local version of Berkeley DB 6.2.
-As mentioned above, when maintaining portability of the wallet between the standard SahaCoin distributions and independently built node software is desired, Berkeley DB 6.2 must be used.
+As mentioned above, when maintaining portability of the wallet between the standard Sahacoin distributions and independently built node software is desired, Berkeley DB 6.2 must be used.